elchristo/calendar/README.md

 Then use it to build an instance of your calendar and add any of your defined calendar sources.

     $calendar = $calendarBuilder->build('MyFirstCalendar');
-    // if no classe with passed calendar name can be found an empty default calendar named "MyFirstCalendar" is built
+    // if no class with passed calendar name can be found an empty default calendar named "MyFirstCalendar" is built

     $calendar
         ->addSource(SourceA::class)